gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-1.md

 ### Internal Network

 * [Zerotier](https://www.zerotier.com/) is for my internal network.
-It's not a fully decentralized like [tinc](https://www.tinc-vpn.org/) but has some trade offs that make it easier to use, you can read more about it [here](http://adamierymenko.com/decentralization.html)
+It's not a fully decentralized like [tinc](https://www.tinc-vpn.org/) but has some trade offs that make it easier to use, you can read more about it [here](http://adamierymenko.com/decentralization.html).

 ### Alerting and Monitoring

-* [Icinga2](https://icinga.com/docs/icinga2/latest/) will be used for alerting.
+* [netdata](https://github.com/netdata/netdata) will be used for metrics and basic alerting.
-* [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) is a time series database used for storage of metrics.
+* [alerta](https://alerta.io/) will be used for custom alerting.
-* [Grafana](https://grafana.com/) is used for making graphs and dashboards from the data stored in influxdb.

 ## Here we go!